-The patient is always the ultimate end user in the healthcare system.
-All of the other solutions in this post are — in one way or another — focused on delivering improved patient outcomes.
+The patient is the ultimate end user in the healthcare system.
+All of the other solutions in this article focus on improving patient outcomes to some degree.
 Yet there are also solutions that aim to go directly to the patient without payers, providers or life sciences companies acting as intermediaries, including:

 Health and Wellness: